leapwallet/cosmos-node-setup/docs/blockchain-nodes/stride/stride-testnet-4/validator.md

             --pubkey ($DAEMON_NAME tendermint show-validator) \
         ```

-       Open `https://stride.explorers.guru/transaction/<HASH>`, where `<HASH>` is the value of the `txhash` field printed (e.g., `E6BFE17E108F09A22F517F2092F7FC44B1BC4A5CED9D2B98E9B0C04944650D06`) in your browser to check if the validator was successfully created.
+       Open `https://stride.explorers.guru/transaction/<HASH>`, where `<HASH>` is the value of the `txhash` field printed such as `E6BFE17E108F09A22F517F2092F7FC44B1BC4A5CED9D2B98E9B0C04944650D06` in your browser to check if the validator was successfully created.